Diagnosing neck and back pain: testing reflexes, nerves and muscular strength

-Back pain can be caused by a number of different injuries and conditions, and different causes of back pain affect different systems of the body: muscular, skeletal, central nervous, etc. That’s why physicians will often perform a variety of tests aimed at finding weaknesses in one or all of these systems in order to find and confirm a diagnosis.
+Neck or back pain can be caused by a number of different injuries and conditions, with different causes of back pain affecting different systems of the body, including the muscular, skeletal and nervous systems.
+That’s why physicians will often perform a variety of tests aimed at finding issues in one or all of these systems in order to find and confirm a diagnosis.

-An accurate history and physical exam will be the first step toward coming to a firm diagnosis.
-The history and physical examination provide 90 percent of the necessary information to determine the cause of the pain.
+Reviewing medical history and performing a physical exam are often the first steps toward coming to an accurate diagnosis of neck or back pain.
+The history and physical examination provide much of the necessary information to determine the cause of the pain.
 Tests that target the patient’s reflexes, nerves and muscular strength are almost always a component of the physical exam.
 These tests are very helpful in indicating problems like herniated discs, sciatica, pinched nerves and other spinal conditions.

 How does the doctor test reflexes and muscle strength?

-During the physical exam, the physician may ask you to:
+During a physical exam, the physician may ask you to: